-• Income from recoveries of tax benefit items.
+- Income from recoveries of tax benefit items.
 A tax benefit item is an amount you deducted in a prior tax year that reduced your income tax.
-Report this amount on Schedule 1 (Form 1040), line 21, to the extent it reduced your tax in the prior year.

-Gambling gains and losses.

-1. If the corporation wasn't engaged in the trade or business of gambling, (a) report gambling winnings on Schedule 1 (Form 1040), line 21, and (b) deduct gambling losses to the extent of winnings on Schedule A (Form 1040), line 16.
+Report this amount on Schedule 1 (Form 1040 or 1040-SR), line 8, to the extent it reduced your tax in the prior year. - Gambling gains and losses. - 1.
+If the corporation wasn't engaged in the trade or business of gambling, (a) report gambling winnings on Schedule 1 (Form 1040 or 1040-SR), line 8, and (b) deduct gambling losses to the extent of winnings on Schedule A (Form 1040 or 1040-SR), line 16. - 2.
+If the corporation was engaged in the trade or business of gambling,

-2. If the corporation was engaged in the trade or business of gambling, (a) report gambling winnings on Schedule E (Form 1040), line 28, and (b) deduct gambling losses (to the extent of winnings) on Schedule E (Form 1040), line 28, column (i).

-• Gain (loss) from the disposition of an interest in oil, gas, geothermal, or other mineral properties.
+- (a) report gambling winnings on Schedule E (Form 1040 or 1040-SR), line 28, and (b) deduct gambling losses (to the extent of winnings) on Schedule E (Form 1040 or 1040-SR), line 28, column (i). - Gain (loss) from the disposition of an interest in oil, gas, geothermal, or other mineral properties.
 The corporation will attach a statement that provides a description of the property, your share of the amount realized from the disposition, your share of the corporation's adjusted basis in the property (for other than oil or gas properties), and your share of the total intangible drilling costs, development costs, and mining exploration costs (section 59(e) expenditures) passed through for the property.
-You must figure your gain or loss from the disposition by increasing your share of the adjusted basis by the intangible drilling costs. development costs, or mine exploration costs for the property that you capitalized (that is, costs that you didn't elect to deduct under section 59(e)).
+You must figure your gain or loss from the disposition by increasing your share of the adjusted basis by the intangible drilling costs, development costs, or mine exploration costs for the property that you capitalized (that is, costs that you didn't elect to deduct under section 59(e)).
 Report a loss in Part I of Form 4797.
 Report a gain in Part III of Form 4797 in accordance with the instructions for line 28.
-See Regulations section 1.1254-4 for details.

-• Net short-term capital gain (loss) and net long-term capital gain (loss) from Schedule D (Form 1120S) that isn't portfolio income.
+See Regulations section 1.1254-4 for details. - Net short-term capital gain (loss) and net long-term capital gain (loss) from Schedule D (Form 1120-S) that isn't portfolio income.
 An example is gain or loss from the disposition of nondepreciable personal property used in a trade or business activity of the corporation.
-Report total net short-term gain (loss) on Schedule D (Form 1040), line 5.
-Report the total net long-term gain (loss) on Schedule D (Form 1040), line 12.

-• Current year section 108(i) cancellation of debt income.
-The corporation will provide your share of the deferred amount that you must include in income in the current tax year under section 108(i)(1) or section 108(i)(5)(D)(i) or (ii).

-• Gain from the sale or exchange of qualified small business (QSB) stock (as defined in the Instructions for Schedule D (Form 1040)) eligible for the section 1202 exclusion.
+Report total net short-term gain (loss) on Schedule D (Form 1040 or 1040-SR), line 5.
+Report the total net long-term gain (loss) on Schedule D (Form 1040 or 1040-SR), line 12. - Current year section 108(i) cancellation of debt income.
+The corporation will provide your share of the deferred amount that you must include in income in the current tax year under section 108(i)(1) or section 108(i)(5)(D)(i) or (ii). - Gain from the sale or exchange of qualified small business (QSB) stock (as defined in the Instructions for Schedule D (Form 1040 or 1040-SR)) eligible for the section 1202 exclusion.
 The corporation should also give you (a) the name of the corporation that issued the QSB stock, (b) your share of the corporation's adjusted basis and sales price of the QSB stock, and (c) the dates the QSB stock was bought and sold.
 The following additional limitations apply at the shareholder level.

-1. You must have held an interest in the corporation when the corporation acquired the QSB stock and at all times thereafter until the corporation disposed of the QSB stock.

-2. Your share of the eligible section 1202 gain can't exceed the amount that would have been allocated to you based on your interest in the corporation at the time the QSB stock was acquired.
+- You must have held an interest in the corporation when the corporation acquired the QSB stock and at all times thereafter until the corporation disposed of the QSB stock. - 2.
+Your share of the eligible section 1202 gain can't exceed the amount that would have been allocated to you based on your interest in the corporation at the time the QSB stock was acquired.